28 July 2020

 What is Hasura?

 According to the official documentation, Hasura is the instant realtime GraphQL APIs engine.
 It makes your data instantly accessible over a real-time GraphQL API, so you can build and ship modern apps and APIs much faster.
-Hasura connects to your databases, REST servers, GraphQL servers, and third-party APIs to provide a unified, instant realtime GraphQL API across all your data sources.
+Hasura connects to your databases, REST servers, GraphQL servers, and third-party APIs to provide a unified GraphQL API, to be precise, an instant realtime GraphQL API across all your data sources.
 Postgres database tables are reflected directly in the structure and relationships of the GraphQL queries and mutations without writing any code.

 I think that’s enough of Hasura theory, let’s move on to practice.

 Hasura is not responsible for authentication.
 There are two ways to authenticate the user – webhook and JWT.
 Both solutions have to inform Hasura about permission level.

 This is the most important information received from webhook.
 Hasura will check permission level against the requested operation.